Phosphorus cycle: Eutrophication

-Eutrophication is when waters are enriched by nutrients that lead to structural changes to the aquatic ecosystem such as algae bloom, deoxygenation, reduction of fish species.
+Eutrophication occurs when waters are enriched by nutrients that lead to structural changes to the aquatic ecosystem such as algae bloom, deoxygenation, reduction of fish species.
 It does occur naturally, as when lakes age they become more productive due to increases in major limiting reagents such as nitrogen and phosphorus.
 For example, phosphorus can enter into lakes where it will accumulate in the sediments and the biosphere.
 It can also be recycled from the sediments and the water system allowing it to stay in the environment.
 Anthropogenic effects can also cause phosphorus to flow into aquatic ecosystems as seen in drainage water and runoff from fertilized soils on agricultural land.
 Additionally, eroded soils, which can be caused by deforestation and urbanization, can lead to more phosphorus and nitrogen being added to these aquatic ecosystems.
 These all increase the amount of phosphorus that enters the cycle which has led to excessive nutrient intake in freshwater systems causing dramatic growth in algal populations.
 When these algae die, their putrefaction depletes the water of oxygen and can toxify the waters.
 Both these effects cause plant and animal death rates to increase as the plants take in and animals drink the poisonous water.